Sheet Pan Pancakes

 What is the trick to making sheet pan pancakes fluffy?

 Use room-temperature ingredients for fluffier pancakes.
-This will keep your butter get nice and melty to incorporate into the batter.
+This will help your butter easily incorporate into the batter.
 Using baking powder and not over-mixing the pancake batter are also key to getting tall, tender, fluffy pancakes.

 How long does it take to bake pancakes?